 - No visual clutch bite point indicator on the wheel itself (requires custom dashboard setup)

-Gomez Sim Industries X-29 DETAILED REVIEW
+Gomez Sim Industries Hyper P1 – DETAILED REVIEW